talpor/talpor-dev-handbook/docs/development/index.md

 ### Technical standards

-We're a tech company that builds products and in order to deliver a great product we need to be writing great code and using the best tools and software for the job.
-Also, in order to share our experience as a team, we need to be on the same page as to what software we're using as well as how we're using it.
+We are a tech company that builds products and in order to deliver a great product we need to be writing great code and using the best tools and software for the job.
+Also, in order to share our experience as a team, we need to be on the same page as to what software we are using as well as how we're using it.
 To accomplish both those things we have a set of standards and recommendations that are documented in the [Technical Standards](tech/) section.